mglaum/DataProcessingandStorage/README.md

-# DataProcessingandStorage
+# Data Processing and Storage
 Madeleine Glaum

 **How to Run: **
 - Clone the project from github
-- Run the project in CLion
+- Run the project in CLion, no dependencies should be needed
 - For the sake of testing, I have printed any exceptions to the console instead of having them interrupt the run of the code.
-- All outputs of the code are printed to the console
+- All outputs/statuses of the code are printed to the console
 - Used Fig 2's test cases and outputs for testing

 **Assignment Modification**